-To start the work in Unity we have to download Vuforia SDK – this finalizes the tasks on Vuforia side.
+To start working with Unity we have to download Vuforia SDK – this finalizes the tasks on Vuforia side.
 We go to Downloads -> SDK and select ‘Download for Unity’ package.
-Then we open Unity3D platform and create new project for augmented reality models.
+Then we open Unity3D platform and create a new project for augmented reality models.
 Let’s call it “MyARDemo”.

 Then we go to Vuforia menu and tap ‘Configuration’.

-For that we go to Assets -> Vuforia -> Prefabs and drag the ARCamera to our “dance scene”.
+For that we go to Assets -> Vuforia -> Prefabs and drag the ARCamera to our scene.
 Then assign it the next coordinates: